Menu

 Bathroom

-An effortlessly romantic courtyard cottage encompassed by Kailzie Gardens.
+An effortlessly romantic courtyard cottage encompassed by Kailzie Gardens in the Tweed Valley.

 Enveloped by the lush hills and woodlands of Upper Tweeddale, Stables Cottage captures the essence of country calm with stunning scenery right on its doorstep.
 Set within a courtyard on the Kailzie Estate, guests can enjoy private after-hours access to its stunning gardens – including its glorious walled garden, glasshouses, wild gardens, centuries-old woodland and burnside trails which evolve throughout the year.
 Here you can relax and reattune to the natural world – whether you’re surrounded by carpets of snowdrops, blooming rhododendrons, summer borders, fragrant roses, or autumn leaves.